zmajstorovic/zmajstorovic/README.md

-`As you can see it is currently work in progress but it will improve overtime :)`

 # Welcome to my profile!
 Hi!
 I'm Željko👋- researcher at the project DLASIUT, currently chasing a PhD at the Faculty of Transport and Traffic Sciences.